 Thanks for visiting the coastal volunteer page, where you can browse current volunteer opportunities available through the Alabama Coastal Bird Stewardship Program (ALCBSP).
 You’ll find detailed season-specific volunteer job positions or listings for upcoming volunteer training events below.
 Please click on the corresponding link to sign up.

 Need additional information?
-Email the Coastal Coordinator.
+Email us.

 Upcoming Volunteer Training Opportunities

 Visit our Events calendar for our upcoming training opportunities: alaudubon.org/events

 As a Breeding Season Steward, you will be the eyes, ears, and voice for lower coastal Alabama’s beach-nesting birds.
 As least tern or black skimmer colonies develop, Stewards will set up stations adjacent to the colony and at the water’s edge where they will observe and record data, engage with the public by allowing them to view the birds through spotting scopes, and encourage the public to avoid sensitive nesting areas.
 Stewards will be trained by Alabama Audubon staff.
 Steward stations will consist of a beach buggy (for transport to the colony site), a beach umbrella, a spotting scope, and binoculars.
 Stewards should have the ability to walk and pull a buggy in the sand and be prepared to be on the beach during the hot summer months.